-If your business requires welding, a few different welding methods may need to be used.
-For example, TIG welding is only used in certain situations, and there are several factors to take into consideration when deciding whether or not to use this particular method.
+If your business requires welding, a few different types of welds may need to be used.
+For example, you may have heard of mig and tig welding, but did you know that TIG welding is only used in certain situations?
+There are several factors to take into consideration when deciding whether or not to use a particular method.

 WHAT DOES TIG MEAN?

 First of all, TIG stands for tungsten inert gas and can as be referred to as GTAW or gas tungsten arc welding.
 In order to weld, an arc is created by a constant flow of electricity.
 This arc is then shielded by an inert gas, like helium or argon.
 Intense heat is applied to both the metal and the rod to form a tight weld.
 It is particularly effective for thinner sheets of metal, such as:

 Furthermore, GTAW is a better alternative to torch welding because it doesn’t require as much expertise.
 However, it still takes considerable skill and knowledge to weld properly.
 GTAW also tends to be effective because the electric arc provides better control over the process than a torch.
 But since there are so many different options, it takes a considerable amount of practice and training to get it right.

 TIG WELDING TIPS

 It’s important to know all parts of the unit.
 During the welding process the following should be used: